As a parent, there is probably nothing more terrifying than having a disaster strike and not being prepared.

 Recommended Reading – Home Made Diarrhea Remedies

-2. Fever Medications: You can use old-fashioned methods like cold compresses to reduce fever, but in an emergency nothing beats fever meds like ibuprofen.
+2. Fever Medications: You can use old-fashioned methods like cold compresses to reduce fever, but nothing beats fever meds like ibuprofen in an emergency.
 Be sure to get liquid forms for small children.

-3. Measuring Droppers, Syringes and Spoons: It is almost impossible to get the right dosage of liquid medications without these tools.
+3. Measuring Droppers, Syringes and Spoons: It is almost impossible to get the correct dosage of liquid medications without these tools.

 4. Diaper Rash Cream: The last thing you need during an emergency is an infant screaming his head off because of a painful bum.

-5. Cough Syrup: These also have the benefit of making your child drowsy, which can be useful during stressful bug-in situations.
+5. Cough Syrup: These also have the benefit of making your child drowsy, which can be helpful during stressful bug-in situations.

 6. Allergy Medications: You might not find out your young child is allergic to something until it is too late.
 Have antihistamine medications on hand just in case of an allergic reaction.

 7. Antibiotics: Certain infections are very common with kids, such as strep throat and ear infections.
-There is a lot of controversy around stockpiling antibiotics for prepping though, especially with many turning to fish antibiotics.
+There is a lot of controversy around stockpiling antibiotics for prepping, especially with many turning to fish antibiotics.

 Remember: Never use rubbing alcohol as a disinfectant on an infant.
 The alcohol absorbs into their skin very quickly and could cause poisoning.